jiakaiBot/deCloudflare/subfiles/service.altlink.md

 ### Settings

-You can configure it from [this website](https://altlink.crimeflare.eu.org/).
+You can configure it from [this website](http://altlink.nnpaefp7pkadbxxkhz2agtbv2a4g5sgo2fbmv3i7czaua354334uqqad.onion/).
+(Clearnet is killed due to lack of public interest)

 ### Download OLD PNG Logo